attieretief/issue-to-pdf/README.md

     # ----------------------------------
     # All parameters below are optional.
     # ----------------------------------

-    # By default, `publish` label is required for the workflow to work.
-    label: 'publish'

     # New files are located at `<project-root>/<dest>/<issue_number>/<issue_number>.pdf`. (default: 'PDFs')
     dest: 'PDFs'